Il-castor/orbslam3-odometry/full_documentation.md

 ### Stereo
 For the stereo version we provided some useful scripts to allow you to get the stereo parameters, used for rectification.
-(These are only required if Basler are used.
-If stereo camera are used, then the only required parameters are intrinsics value of one of the two cameras).
+These are only required if Basler are used.
+If stereo camera are used (such as Zed), then the only required parameters are intrinsics value of one of the two cameras.
+Also if you are using Zed, you must remove the definition of `PRE_RECTIFY_IMAGES` macro in [stereo.cpp](src/orbslam3_odometry/src/stereo/stereo.cpp), and skip all the rest.

 To obtain stereo's rectification parameters, we created a few scripts.
 The steps that must be done are the following: